Rockies-Pirates Betting Preview, Prediction, How to Watch

-The Colorado Rockies (14-21) visit the Pittsburgh Pirates (20-15) for the first of three games Monday night.
-This game will continue our MLB odds series with a Rockies-Pirates prediction and pick.
-We will also let you know how to watch.
+The Colorado Rockies (14-22) take on the Pittsburgh Pirates (21-15) in game two of their three game series at PNC Park.
+This game will continue our MLB odds series with a Rockies-Pirates prediction and pick while we also let you know how to watch.

-The Rockies got off to a bad start, but have been playing better recently.
-They are 6-4 in their last 10 games and have won five of their last six games.
-In the past week, the Rockies are hitting .293 as a team.
-Kris Bryant and Ezequiel Tovar each have two home runs in that stretch.
-Their pitching has been much better lately as well.
-In the last week, Colorado has a team ERA of 3.06.
-This has finally lowered their season ERA to below 5.00.
-The Rockies are trying to dig themselves out of a hole, but it will not be an easy task against the Pirates.
+Game one of this series was a pitchers duel and it was scoreless until the seventh inning.
+Kyle Freeland had allowed just five hits through six innings with two of those hits being infield singles.
+In the seventh inning, though, the Pirates finally scored.
+Rodolfo Castro launched a two-run home run to take the lead and eventually win the game.
+Mitch Keller was at his best during this game for the Pirates.
+He threw a complete game shutout and allowed just four hits while striking out eight on 103 pitches.
+This win ended a seven game losing streak for Pittsburgh.

-The Pirates have finally come back down to earth after their incredible start to the season.
-Pittsburgh is on a seven game losing streak, but they did play two really good teams in the Tampa Bay Rays and Toronto Blue Jays.
-Despite having lost seven in a row, the Pirates are still at the top of the NL Central division.
-In the last week, only one of the Pirates’ regular starters is hitting over .250.
-On the mound, they have not received a quality start and their ERA is 5.65 in the last week.
+Luis Ortiz will be making his season debut for the Pirates and Connor Seabold will make his second start of the year for the Rockies.

 Here are the Rockies-Pirates MLB odds, courtesy of FanDuel.